 A Great Director Offers a Unique Viewing Experience

 Of course, many great works of cinema criticism have been written about the virtuoso director.
-While delving into critical analysis has its merits, it might simply be best to view the films in an experiential manner.
+While delving into critical analysis has its merits, it might simply be best to view the films experientially.

 The Experiential Journey of Fellini

-Fellini described his conception of a film as a “journey, adventure and an odyssey.”
+Fellini described his conception of a film as a "journey, adventure, and an odyssey."
 The words he used were/are apt ones.
-The narrative structure of numerous Fellini films unfold in a strange narrative-but-not-a-narrative way.
+The narrative structure of numerous Fellini films unfolds in a strange narrative-but-not-a-narrative way.
 That, among other reasons, makes the auteur director's work so compelling.

-The style of Fellini films certainly did not follow the common conventions of cinema and his auteur fingerprints frequently reflected the presence of surrealism within realism.
-This might seem incomprehensible, but when you watch his films through the eyes of his characters, you will notice their detached otherworldly witnessing to the events that unfold in front of them.
+Fellini films' style certainly did not follow the typical conventions, and his auteur fingerprints frequently reflected the presence of surrealism within realism.
+This might seem incomprehensible, but when you watch his films through his characters' eyes, you will notice their detached otherworldly witnessing to the events that unfold in front of them.
 While coherency can suffer at varying points of the typical Fellini narrative, the viewer can just enjoy the journey as it moves towards an eventual conclusion.